 As flexible advanced Cisco instrumentation, the Cisco NAMs can export computed NAM data to third-party and homegrown applications to meet end-to-end performance reporting needs.
-For example, for networkwide visibility of application performance in both WAAS and non-WAAS networks, the Cisco NAMs can export response time information to NetQoS SuperAgent.
-The comprehensive performance overview that NetQoS SuperAgent provides complements the granular performance details that the Cisco NAMs provide to help enable you to see how applications are being delivered enterprisewide yet isolate and resolve delivery problems at their source.
+The application performance overview provided by these reporting applications can complement the granular performance visibility offered by Cisco NAMs to help enable you to monitor how applications are being delivered enterprisewide, yet isolate and resolve delivery problems proactively and promptly at their source.